 “I do not teach students.
 I merely show people the path.
 Not that anyone has found the first step yet.”

 “That may be true, but it is not the one truth from which all other truth springs.”
 He said with an annoying laugh.

 I took that as a hint.
 By one truth, he did not mean everything else was false, just that there was one fact which needed to be true for any other fact to be true.
 I sat in silence, thinking about the riddle.
 When it grew dark, he told me he was going inside to think, and told me there were extra beds inside.

-“It gets quite windy on the mountaintop at night.”
-He told me.
+“It gets quite windy on the mountaintop at night,” he told me.

 Inside, I found the shack connected to a cave of sorts, although it appeared to have been hollowed out by man, and then insulated with the cheap sort of foam used on the roofs of most peasant homes.
 He showed me to a room with three small beds, each with a chest at the foot.
 They were covered in dust, with simple blankets.
-I elected to sleep in my bag atop it.
+I elected to sleep in my bag atop of one.
 I pondered the question all night.

 In the morning, over a couple of fried eggs, I stared at the world around me.
 This mountain had a strange eeriness to it.
-As the sun warmed the morning dew steam danced in it, as though the entire world we’re smoking.
+As the sun warmed, the morning dew steam danced in it, as though the entire world were smoking.
 I shuddered, thinking of how cold I felt, when an idea popped into my head, and I attempted another answer.

-“But what is this I you speak of and how do you know it exists?”
-He asked.
+“But what is this I you speak of and how do you know it exists?” he asked.
 “Perhaps you are just a part of some greater thing.”